jhudsl/tidyversecourse/docs/05-prediction.md

 ```

 With the `workflows` package, we can use the splitting information for our original data `pm_split` to fit the final model on the full training set and also on the testing data using the `last_fit()` function of the `tune` package.
-No pre-processing steps are required.
+No preprocessing steps are required.

 The results will show the performance using the testing data.